mbower00/Erlang/README.md

 # Development Environment

-{Describe the tools that you used to develop the software}
-Visual Studio Code
+Visual Studio Code - Very useful for writing code.
+Here are some of the extensions I used...
-erlang Extension
+* Erlang
+* Live Server
-etc...
+* etc...

-{Describe the programming language that you used and any libraries.}
+I used the Erlang language for this code.
+Here are libraries that I used:
+* io - used for printing the screen
+* lists - used for some functions involving lists
+You could also say that I use the HTML and Markdown languages because my program is a (incomplete) Markdown to HTML converter.

 # Useful Websites